CaptainJamesMaximus/captainjamesmaximus.github.io/_posts/2025-01-08-course-recap-behagenes.md

 ---

 #### **Course Overview:**
 The course I took on **Behavioral Genetics** provided an in-depth understanding of the genetic underpinnings of behavior, with a strong emphasis on molecular genetics, gene-environment interactions and correlations, and the application of genomic information in mental health and education.
 It integrated various fields of study, including **genetic methodologies**, **polygenic prediction**, **gene-environment interplay**, and the implications of living in the genomic era.
-The course also covered the challenges and advances in understanding the genetic contributions to behavior, with a focus on complex traits such as intelligence, mental health, and disease susceptibility.

 #### **Key Notes:**